MadLittleMods/pc-idle-guard/README.md

 # PC Idle Guard

-Stop party guests from messing with your computer by locking/unlocked mouse usage via keyboard shortcut
+Stop party guests from messing with your computer by locking/unlocked mouse usage via keyboard shortcut.
+Not always feasible to use the OS lock feature because you want the movie to continue playing while you go to the bathroom.

 Behind the scenes, it just disables the mouse device.
 If you get in trouble, you can re-enable via Device Manager